 Dr Ellen Bramwell

-- Affiliate staff (English Language)
+- Affiliate staff (School of Critical Studies)

 I was post-doctoral Research Associate on the AHRC-funded projects Mapping Metaphor with the Historical Thesaurus and Metaphor in the Curriculum at the University of Glasgow.
 Mapping Metaphor examined the development of metaphor in the history of English using the Historical Thesaurus of English data as evidence and resulted in the production of an online ‘metaphor map’ of the entire English language and a 'map' of metaphor in the Anglo-Saxon period, as well as more traditional research outputs.
 The follow-on project, Metaphor in the Curriculum, used this research and worked closely with schools to produce metaphor resources for secondary pupils, including a website and app.